7 Ways to Improve Bone Health

 Natural Sources Rich In Boron

-A single avocado contains approximately 1-2mg depending upon their size so don't forget to include those delicious green gems into meals whenever possible.
+• A single avocado contains approximately 1-2mg depending upon its size, so don't forget to include those delicious green gems in meals whenever possible.

 Magnesium and Bone Health

 Magnesium plays a crucial role in maintaining healthy bones and overall bone health.
-It contributes to the structural development of bones and is involved in the regulation of calcium metabolism, which is essential for bone strength.
+It contributes to the structural development of bones and regulates calcium metabolism, which is essential for bone strength.

 Conclusion